Making Savings Feel Like Play!

-A personal finance tool that helps young individuals establish savings habits and achieve financial security using games and rewards.
+A personal finance tool empowering individuals to establish positive financial habits making savings feel like play using games and rewards.

 I am not an employee of BNY Mellon, or an immediate family member of a BNY Mellon employee

 My organization is incorporated as a non-profit, for-profit, or hybrid organization, or I have a partner that is incorporated and could accept funds on my behalf

 I have already piloted my initiative and have some initial evidence of impact